16.8: Detailed Figure Descriptions

 Two topographic maps showing the same area of Esplanade Avenue, Pacifica, CA, as it developed from 1950 to 1980.
 In that thirty year period, a huge development was built very closet to the Pacifica cliffs, which are highly unstable.
 Many of these structures have since been condemned and removed.

-Left picture slider: Detail of the 1950 South San Francisco USGS 7.5 minute topographic map.
-Note lack of development on the ocean side of Edgemar.
-Note also that Mussel Rock is the ocean entry point of the San Andreas fault.
-Right picture slider: Detail of 1980 South San Francisco USGS 7.5 minute topographic map.
-Note extensive development along the coast side of Edgemar.
+Left picture: Detail of the 1950 South San Francisco USGS 7.5 minute topographic map.
+Note that there is no development on the ocean side of the Edgemar neighborhood.
+Also of note: a sea stack known as Mussel Rock lies at the ocean entry point of the San Andreas fault.
+In 1950 this area was not developed.

-Also of note is the "San," which indicates the position of the San Andreas fault.
+Also of note the position of the San Andreas fault, which cuts across this heavily populated area.
 All of these postwar developments were put in without regard to either the hazard of eroding cliffs or the seismic violence of the future.

 Esplanade Ave, Pacifica, detailing the construction mentioned in 16.3.2.
 In the surf zone is the placement of numerous large boulders ("rip rap") which are intended to absorb wave energy and slow cliff erosion.
 However, given the nature of these cliffs as unconsolidated sand, such efforts at armoring the coast may only delay the inevitable wave erosion.